-The Commission considers that the question of jurisdiction in the case of the Constitutional Court can be narrowly and readily addressed based on the considerations set forth above that, once the Honorable Court was seized of the case as of its July 2, 1999 filing, no subsequent unilateral act of the State of Peru could deprive it of jurisdiction.
+The Commission considers that the question of jurisdiction in the case of Baruch lycher Bronstein can be narrowly and readily addressed based on the considerations set forth above that, once the Honorable Court was selzed of the case as of its March 31, 1999 filing, no subsequent unilateral act of the State of Peru could deprive it of jurisdiction.
 To that extent, the question of the validity and effects of the putative "withdrawal" of the State may be largely irrelevant to the determination of jurisdiction in the present case.

 Nonetheless, given that the Court has requested the Commission's observations on the return of the application in this case in the context of that putative "withdrawal," the Commission will proceed to consider the "immediate effects" which the State attributes to its declaration, before addressing the overall validity of the "withdrawal" itself.
-In this
+In this regard, the Commission considers that, even assuming that such a "withdrawal" were valid -- which section V of these observations demonstrates is not the case -- it would not in any event enter into force until a reasonable notification period of one year had elapsed.